RarePepe-Party/rpp-cards-ruleset/README.md

 ## Git functionality for game rules

-Git provides a full set of versioning, milestone, tags and branches.
-This functionality will be fully support by Rarepepe.party for ruleset specification as follows:
+Git provides a full set of versioning, tags and branches.
+This functionality will be fully supported by Rarepepe.party for ruleset specification as follows:

  * _Branches_: Branches will be treated as different variants of the game.
 Each branch should change its `descriptor.json` file to state what this ruleset variant does.
  * _Tags_: Tags specify the version of the variant.
 Only tagged commits will be treated as valid versions (besides HEAD which will be treated as Beta version of the branch).